iree-org/iree/iree/hal/cts/README.md

-# Conformance Test Suite (CTS) for HAL implementations.
+# Conformance Test Suite (CTS) for HAL implementations

 These tests exercise IREE's Hardware Abstraction Layer (HAL) in a way that checks for conformance across implementations and devices.
 The tests themselves